HristoZA/wagtail-complete/README.md

-# wagtail-complete
+# Wagtail with basic CMS features.

-Wagtail, but with more features out of the box.
+This project aims to include basic cms features out of the box, namely:

+* Blog Posts
+* Web Pages
+* Categories
+* Tags
+* Forms